QuentinBrissaud/QuentinBrissaud.github.io/_posts/2022-04-01-Seminar-polar.md

 ---
 layout: post
-title: "Invited seminar at GeoAzur: Infrasound arrays as probes for atmospheric dynamics in polar regions"
+title: "Invited seminar: Infrasound arrays as probes for atmospheric dynamics in polar regions"
 description: "The seminar will be given for the Norwegian and Swedish polar institutes symposium."
 output: html_document
 date: 2022-04-01 11:00:00 -0400